jonathanbodnar/gcinterface/DEPLOYMENT_CONFIG.md

 curl https://gcinterface-development.up.railway.app/api/health
 ```

-### **Takeoff API Connection Test**
+### **Takeoff Database Connection Test**
-The backend automatically attempts to connect to the takeoff API on startup.
+The backend automatically attempts to connect to the takeoff database on startup.

 **Look for these log messages:**
 ```
-✅ Takeoff API client initialized: https://165.22.162.176.sslip.io/v1
+✅ Takeoff database connected (READ ONLY)
 ✅ GC Interface database connected
 ```